 Support is available 24/7 – call, text or online chat.

 - Clients having thoughts of suicide should call Health Link at 811 or the Mental Health Help Line at 1-877-303-2642, available 24 hours a day, 7 days a week.

 - Text and online chat options are available for all Alberta youth through Calgary ConnecTeen, Monday-Friday 3pm-10pm and Saturday, Sunday 12pm-10pm.
 Visit calgaryconnecteen.com or text 587-333-2724.

 - The federal First Nations and Inuit Hope for Wellness Help Line at 1-855-242-3310 is available 24 hours a day, 7 days a week.
 Clients can also access an online chat at Hope for Wellness.

 - Support is also available for caretakers because caring for people who are at risk for suicide can take its toll.
 Caretakers can reach out for help by calling Health Link at 811 or the Mental Health Help Line at 1-877-303-2642.

 It's important to heal after a loss.
 Get emotional support and practical help.

 World Suicide Prevention Day

-Each year, the International Association for Suicide Prevention identifies a theme for World Suicide Prevention Day.
-This provides opportunities to focus public attention on the burden and costs of suicidal behaviours, with diverse activities that promote understanding about suicide, and highlight effective prevention activities.
+World Suicide Prevention Day, held annually on September 10th, is an initiative of the International Association for Suicide Prevention (IASP), and is co-sponsored by the World Health Organization (WHO).
+This day provides opportunities to focus public attention on the burden and costs of suicidal behaviours, as well as to highlight diverse activities that promote understanding about suicide, and suicide prevention.

 For further information please refer to the The Canadian Association for Suicide Prevention (CASP) website.